bluescan/tacentview/docs/index.md

 There are two main modes in which _Tacent View_ may be used: **GUI** and **CLI**.

-#### GUI Mode
+#### GUI
-The primary **GUI** mode is what you would expect.
+The **GUI** mode is what you would expect.
 Open an image file with tacentview.exe and a window will open displaying the image.
+If you install the _snap_ or _deb_ file, it will register with the OS to be able to open supported image formats (but will not change your defaults).
+On Windows you may optionally associate _Tacent View_ to a particular image type by selecting _Open with_ and then _Choose another app_.

-#### CLI Mode
+#### CLI
-The secondary **CLI** mode allows you to perform all operations that can be done in the **GUI** from the command-line.
+The **CLI** mode (Command-Line Interface) allows you to perform all operations that can be done in the **GUI** from the command-line.
 The same executable file is used for command-line operations, whether compiled for Linux or Windows. **CLI** mode is intended to allow batch processing and conversions of images from one format to another.
 It allows _Tacent View_ to be easily used in game and image processing build pipelines.

 ---
 ## Image Formats

-_Tacent View_ loads: _TGA PNG JPG GIF WEBP QOI DDS KTX KTX2 ASTC PKM EXR HDR APNG BMP ICO TIFF_
+Loads: _TGA PNG/APNG JPG GIF WEBP QOI DDS KTX/KTX2 ASTC/ASC PKM EXR HDR/RGB BMP ICO TIF/TIFF_

-_Tacent View_ saves: _TGA PNG JPG GIF WEBP QOI APNG BMP TIFF_
+Saves: _TGA PNG/APNG JPG GIF WEBP QOI BMP TIF/TIFF

-_Tacent View_ animates: _GIF WEBP APNG TIFF_
+Animates: _GIF WEBP APNG TIF/TIFF

 ---